Variable: what is it?

 1.gender = 'f' # this is a comment in Python

-In any case, we recommend that you follow the standard learning flow and read the next article on the assignment operator.
+Continue with your programming learning and read the next article about the assignment operator.

 Other articles